AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-40651 ENGCOM-8769-->

-*  Magento no longer resets a configurable product’s configuration settings when you click the **Edit item** button for the product from a wish list.
+*  Magento no longer resets a configurable product's configuration settings when you click the **Edit item** button for the product from a wish list.
 [GitHub-32119](https://github.com/magento/magento2/issues/32119)

 <!--- MC-40417-->